Whether you hope to vacation or staycation this summer, museums are among the many easy ways you can keep costs down.

 Many museums waive admission on a regular basis, such as on a certain day of the week or month.
 For example:

-- DuSable Museum of African American History, Chicago — free on Sundays
+- DuSable Museum of African American History, Chicago — free on Tuesdays

-- GLBT Historical Society archives and museum, San Francisco — free on the first Wednesday of the month
+- GLBT Historical Society’s archives and museum, San Francisco — free on the first Wednesday of the month

 - MIT Museum, Cambridge, Massachusetts — free on the last Sunday of the month (except July and August)

-- Museum of History & Industry, Seattle — free on the first Thursday of the month
+- Museum of History & Industry, Seattle — free admission to permanent exhibits on the first Thursday of the month

 To find more, search for a phrase like “free museum admission days” plus a city or state, or check the websites of the museums you want to visit.
 Free days are often noted on the admission or hours page.

 Many museums also regularly waive admission for specific groups, such as local residents.
 A few examples (check with museums to learn their ID requirements for free admission):

 - Museum of Contemporary Art Chicago — free on Tuesdays for Illinois residents

-- National Civil Rights Museum, Memphis — free from 3 to 5 p.m. on Mondays for Tennessee residents
+- National Civil Rights Museum, Memphis — free from 3 p.m. until closing on Mondays for Tennessee residents

 - Oregon Historical Society museum and library, Portland — always free for Multnomah County residents